 They are more emotional as opposed to methodical thinkers.

-Impulsive shoppers are willing to take risks and respond to visual cues such as color schemes.
+Impulsive shoppers are willing to take risks and respond to visual cues like color schemes.

 Studies suggest that impulse buying translates to gratification.

-Those who seek self-gratification and approval from others are more likely to have impulsive tendencies.
+Those seeking self-gratification and approval from others are likelier to have impulsive tendencies.

 The risks associated with an impulse purchase can suggest the buyer may not consider the consequences of their spending.

-They may not realize the item puts them over budget, given their income and other expenses.
+Given their income and other expenses, they may not realize the item puts them over budget.

-While some people are more susceptible to impulse purchases than others, the data I showed you earlier indicates the majority of consumers have made impulse buys.
+While some people are more susceptible to impulse purchases than others, the data we showed you earlier indicates that most consumers have made impulse buys.

 This means these traits are within all of us.